JRGInc/2019-Water-Meter/README.md

 ### Image Preprocessing Settings

-A number of settings can be changed that will directly impact the script.
-They are located in ```/opt/Janus/WM/config/tensor.ini```.
+A number of settings can be changed that are located in ```/opt/Janus/WM/config/tensor.ini```.
 These are loaded once at the beginning of execution for each step.
 Once these settings are set, they should not be changed for the duration on the entire project: training, testing, and predictions.
+Changes made here can cause code execution or image preprocessing failures.
 The following provides a summary of these settings:

 ```
 [TensorFlow]